Jennifer Dirga

 Trainer/ Coach and Curriculum Developer

-Jim is a lifelong educator who has held roles as a classroom teacher, student advisor, SEL trainer and coach, curriculum designer, peer mediation coordinator, and academic coach.
+jim strouseJim is a lifelong educator who has held roles as a classroom teacher, student advisor, trainer and coach, curriculum designer, peer mediation coordinator, and academic coach.
 His educational philosophy is rooted in building positive relationships with others.
-Through his extensive work with Open Circle SEL+, Jim brings a comprehensive approach to his work with SEL, supporting implementation in schools based on his direct coaching and consulting work with teachers, administrators, and support staff.
-He believes the Open Circle is the premier SEL program for teaching students social skills, building community, and supporting adult SEL.
+Through his extensive work with Open Circle, Jim brings a comprehensive approach to his work, supporting implementation in schools based on his direct coaching and consulting work with teachers, administrators, and support staff.
+He believes the Open Circle is the premier program for teaching students social skills, building community, and supporting adults.

 Jim is a mindfulness practitioner and a spiritual guide leading youth to perform service to others in Santa Fe, New Mexico every year.
 He is also a musician who enjoys playing live music in the Boston area, as well as hiking, kayaking, and traveling with his family.
 He is the proud father of two sons and lives with his wife in Metrowest Boston.